The asymptotic distribution of Elkies primes for reductions of abelian varieties is Gaussian: Numerical experiments

 \section{Numerical experiments}

 At the beginning of this project, we performed numerical experiments with \textit{SageMath} \cite{sagemath} in order to confirm experimentally the estimate of \cite[Theorem 1]{shparlinski15}.
 All the experiments presented in this section were made with the non-CM elliptic curve $E$ given by the Weierstrass equation $y^2 + y = x^3 - x^2$ defined over $\Q$ (Cremona label 11a3).
-We began by computing some values of the left-hand side of \cite[Theorem 1]{shparlinski15} by fixing one of the variable $L$ or $P$ and by letting the other one vary. \cref{fig:momentLFixed} shows the evolution of the left-hand side for $\nu = 1$ for three values of $L$ (namely 25, 100 and 250) and $P$ varying between $10^3$ and $5 \cdot 10^6$.
+We began by computing some values of the left-hand side of \cite[Theorem 1]{shparlinski15} for $\nu =1$, namely

+by fixing one of the variable $L$ or $P$ and by letting the other one vary. \cref{fig:momentLFixed} shows the evolution of the left-hand side for three values of $L$ (namely 25, 100 and 250) and $P$ varying between $10^3$ and $5 \cdot 10^6$.

 This graph suggests that the left-hand side has a finite limit (which depends on $L$) as~$P$ goes to infinity.
 To go further, we analyzed the distribution of~$N_e(p,L)$, i.e.~the number of primes $p \in \mathcal{P}_\Q(P,2P)$ such that $N_e(p,L) = n$ as $n$ varies between $0$ and $\pi(2L)-\pi(L)+1.$ We observed that this distribution has a Gaussian shape when $P$ is much larger than $L$ as in \cref{fig:distribution}.